rickkas7/FileHelperRK/README.md

 - Store or read a string in a file
 - Store or read an array of bytes in a file
+- Store or read a struct in a file
 - Store or read a Variant in a file.
 This can be used for structured data, including JSON (Device OS 5.6.0 and later).
 - Create a directory and parent directories (mkdirs)
 - Delete a directory recursively (deleteRecursive)